-All you need for your first session is the lesson fee and comfortable clothing that will allow free range of movement such as tracksuit bottoms and a t-shirt.
-There is no rush to buy a karate suit or any other equipment.AUSTIN BIESTY, CLUB INSTRUCTOR
+All you need for your first karate session is comfortable clothing that will enable you to move freely, such as tracksuit bottoms and t-shirt, and the lesson fee.
+There is no need to buy a karate suit or any other equipment before you are sure you wish to continue.AUSTIN BIESTY, CLUB INSTRUCTOR

-Our regular classes cost £9, payable before the start of each class.
-After you have attended three lessons, if you wish to continue training with us you will need to register with our karate association, The Japan Karate Association in England.
+Our classes cost £10, payable before the start of each class.
+After you have attended three lessons, if you wish to continue training with us you will need to register with the association that we are members of, The Japan Karate Association in England.
 Membership costs £25 per annum.

 For your first few lessons, we suggest wearing clothes that are easy to move in like tracksuit bottoms and a t-shirt.
 Once you are sure that you wish to continue then you should purchase a white karate uniform.
 A reasonable quality entry-level uniform embroidered with the club crest can be ordered through your instructor.
 The cost sometimes varies depending on sizing, but you can expect to pay about £35 for a child’s suit and £45 for an adult’s.
 Superior quality karate uniforms from Japan are also available, but these cost substantially more.

 How often to attend classes